Ankushryuga/Skills-Prepration/cassandra/cassandra-intro.md

 # All about cassandra and Cassandra with Java Spring Boot.

+# Cassandra Ports:
+    => Cassandra, by default, uses port 9042 for client connections using native protocol.
+       It also uses port 7000 for inter-node communication within the cluster, and port 7001 for inter-node communication when TLS is enabled
+       7199: Java Management Extensions.

 # Intro:
     => Cassandra, its a highly scalable, distributed NoSQL database designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure